Save vs. Doom/Curse/Harm/Bane

 You imbue a weapon with power over summoned and extraplanar creatures.
 Until the spell ends, creatures that are not native to the local plane of existence are vulnerable to damage done by this weapon.
 If it isn't already a magic weapon, it becomes one for the duration.

-If a summoned and extraplanar creature is reduced to 0 hit points by a weapon under the effects of this spell, or is touched with such a weapon while the creature is at 0 hit points, the creature is banished to its home plane, and cannot revisit the plane from which it was banished for a year and a day.
+If a summoned or extraplanar creature is reduced to 0 hit points by a weapon under the effects of this spell, or is touched with such a weapon while the creature is at 0 hit points, the creature is banished to its home plane, and cannot revisit the plane from which it was banished for a year and a day.

 Destructive Exhaustion